alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Cryptographic Primitives
 --------------------------------------------------------------------

-All of theoretical cryptography rests on assuming there exist problems that cannot be solved in polynomial time.
-These form the cryptographic primitives, which can be used when constructing protocols.
+All of theoretical cryptography rests on assuming some problems are harder than other problems.
+These problems form the cryptographic primitives, which can be used for constructing protocols.

+For example, one ryptographic primitive is the one-way function.
+Abbreviated OWF, these functions are easy to compute, but hard to invert, where easy means "doable in polynomial time" and hard means "not doable in polynomial time."
+Assuming OWFs exist, we can create secure encryption, pseudorandom number generators, and many other useful things.

-For example, one common cryptographic primitive is one-way functions, or OWFs.
-These functions are easy to compute, but hard to invert.
-We have to assume OWFs exist because proving they exist would let us prove $$P \neq NP$$, and that's, well, a really hard problem, to put it mildly.
+No one has proved one-way functions exist, because proving that would prove $$P \neq NP$$, and that's, well, a really hard problem, to put it mildly.
+However, there are several functions that people believe to be one-way, which are the ones used in practice.

 For secure computation, we need two primitives: oblivious transfer, and symmetric encryption.
-For both, we have candidates for how to implement them, but we cannot prove their security, and I don't want to get into the details of how to construct them.
-You'll have to take it on faith that these exist.

 Oblivious Transfer